mtzguido/everparse/src/cbor/pulse/README.md

 * `./*.fsti`: F* interfaces with Pulse function signatures, with the functional correctness statement against the specifications in `../spec`.
 These interfaces are enough for verified clients.
-They can be typechecked without the rest of EverParse.
+They can be typechecked without the rest of SEParse.

 * `raw/`: Pulse implementations of those interfaces, proven correct wrt. the respective function signatures.
 The `raw/everparse/`